 The Sighter Streamer

-I first picked up this idea from Joe Humphreys, and Burke wrote about it a couple years ago.
+I first picked up this idea from Joe Humphreys.

 I add a small, white streamer on a tag dropper about 24-30 inches up from my main fly.
 White is usually visible in all but the muddiest water conditions.
 And even though I have the red sighter six feet up the line, the addition of the white streamer gives me an amazing amount of information about what my rig is doing on the bottom.
 It’s another invaluable reference point that indicates water speed and direction.
 And on many days, the fish eat it — a lot.

 I like to keep the sighter streamer small and streamlined so it causes less drag on the line.
-I use a weighted Shenk’s White Minnow, or Burke’s White Variant, which is a spin off from Loren Williams’ Rat Bastard.
-I also use a small Motto’s Minnows.
+I use a weighted Shenk’s White Minnow, a white River Rat or a small Half Pint streamer.

 The Big Rig